-Several HR buzzwords, such as "quiet firing, "quiet quitting, and "fast quitting", gained popularity in 2022.
+Several HR buzzwords, such as "quiet firing, "quiet quitting, and "fast quitting, gained popularity in 2022.
 However, in the beginning of 2023, a new word with a similar meaning—"quiet hiring"—came to the limelight.
 In the article, we'll take a look at "quiet hiring" and its positive impact on your business.

-What is Quiet Hiring?
+What is quiet hiring?

 "Quite hiring," the latest trend in recruitment strategy, is when an organization acquires new talents without hiring any full-time staff.
 This process can be done in two ways: internally and externally.
 External quiet hiring is said to have taken place when companies avoid employing new talents by contracting short-term contractors to execute certain tasks.

 Internal quiet hiring occurs when companies hire talents within their existing workforce when a new job role requiring new sets of skills becomes available within the company.
-Employers are now beginning to first analyze the employees already within their company rather than spending valuable time and resources advertising a vacancy, sorting through countless CVs, interviewing all the candidates, and eventually hiring someone.
+Employers are now beginning to first analyze the employees already within their company rather than spend valuable time and resources advertising a vacancy, sorting through countless CVs, interviewing all the candidates, and eventually hiring someone.
 Businesses are now trying to find out if there are employees who want to advance in their career but in a different role or employees who desire to learn a new skill in a completely different role.

 Benefits of Quiet Hiring

 The fact that quiet hiring can help companies save money on job board fees, marketing expenditures, and other recruitment costs by not posting job openings is one of its biggest advantages.
 This strategy is especially beneficial for small enterprises with limited resources.
 Other costs include training expenses and the time required to conduct interviews, either by the employer or the team leaders.